komikku-app/komikku-extensions/README.md

 This repository contains the available extension catalogues for the [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) app.

+# How to add the repo
+This repo include all previously existed source from Tachiyomi before the removal.

+External repositories add additional sources to **Tachiyomi**.
+You can add external repositories by going to **More** -> **Settings** -> **Browse** and tapping **Extension repos**.

+Once there, you can add repositories by inputting this URL: `https://raw.githubusercontent.com/cuong-tran/tachiyomi-extensions/repo/index.min.json`.

+Once you've added a repository, go to Browse -> Extensions and refresh the extensions list.

+You can now tap the download button next to extensions to install them.

+> You may need to [enable third-party installations](https://tachiyomi.org/docs/faq/browse/extensions#enabling-third-party-installations).

+> Link to put on a website to make Tachiyomi app automatically add this repo: `tachiyomi://add-repo?url=https://raw.githubusercontent.com/cuong-tran/tachiyomi-extensions/repo/index.min.json`

 # Usage

 Extension sources can be downloaded, installed, and uninstalled via the main Tachiyomi app.
 They are installed and uninstalled like regular apps, in `.apk` format.